-The University of Rochester Department of Public Safety takes very seriously its responsibility to provide a safe environment for students, faculty and staff.
-Uniformed officers are assigned to patrol the River Campus, the Eastman School of Music, the Medical Center, Brighton Health Clinic and Strong West Hospital.
-These officers are highly trained and committed to treating community members and visitors with dignity and respect.
-Backing up these patrol officers is a veteran team of experienced investigators.
+The University of Rochester Department of Public Safety works very hard to create a safe environment for students, faculty and staff.
+Uniformed officers are assigned to patrol the River Campus, Eastman School of Music, Medical Center, Brighton Health Clinic and Strong West Hospital.
+The officers are highly trained and committed to treating community members and visitors with dignity and respect.
+Backing up those officers is a dedicated team of supervisors and experienced investigators.